giuliana-bezerra/restclientspring/README.md

 3. Import the generated jar to a project.

 ## Usage
 The client can be used either to GET or POST calls.
 RestClient can be injected and used for calling services throughout GET and POST HTTP methods.
 To this end, a request (Request class) and a resource should be passed to this client.
-The Resource is a class that implements the resource interface.
+The Resource is a class that implements the resource interface, which represents the resource accessed by the service client.

 ## Reference
 See javadoc.